areola-joshua/NAPEFUTA_Day_1/README.md

 - Assignment submission (solved above  50%) is the certification prerequisite.

 - A new zip file has been added which includes several plots.
-- These plots spans across Geoscience courses:
+- These plots span across Geoscience courses:
       `Applied Geophysics`
       `Geology`
       `Remote sensing and GIS`